Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ## getUrlVariables

+This API gets the Adobe Experience Cloud Identity Service variables in URL query parameter form, and these variables will be consumed by the hybrid app.
+This method returns an appropriately formed string that contains the Experience Cloud Identity Service URL variables.
+There will be no leading (&) or (?) punctuation because the caller is responsible for placing the variables in their resulting URL in the correct location.

+If an error occurs while retrieving the URL string, the callback handler will be called with a null value.
+Otherwise, the following information is added to the string that is returned in the callback:

+* The `adobe_mc` attribute is an URL encoded list that contains:
+  * `MCMID` - Experience Cloud ID (ECID)
+  * `MCORGID` - Experience Cloud Org ID
+  * `MCAID` - Analytics Tracking ID (AID), if available from the [Analytics extension](../../../using-mobile-extensions/adobe-analytics)
+  * `TS` - A timestamp taken when this request was made
+* The optional `adobe_aa_vid` attribute is the URL-encoded Analytics Custom Visitor ID (VID), if previously set in the [Analytics extension](../../../using-mobile-extensions/adobe-analytics).

 {% tabs %}
 {% tab title="Android" %}
-### getUrlVariables
+**Java** <a id="geturlvariables-android"></a>

 {% hint style="info" %}
-This method was added in Core version 1.4.0 and Identity version 1.1.0_._
+This method was added in Core version 1.4.0 and Identity version 1.1.0.
 {% endhint %}

-This API gets the Visitor ID Service variables in URL query parameter form, and these variables will be consumed by the hybrid app.
-This method returns an appropriately formed string that contains the Visitor ID Service URL variables.
-There will be no leading \(&\) or \(?\) punctuation because the caller is responsible for placing the variables in their resulting java.net.URI in the correct location.

-If an error occurs while retrieving the URL string, _callback_ will be called with a null value.
-Otherwise, the following information is added to the string that is returned in the callback as an [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobecallback) instance:

-* The `adobe_mc` attribute is an URL encoded list that contains:
-  * `MCMID` - Experience Cloud ID \(ECID\)
-  * `MCORGID` - Experience Cloud Org ID
-  * `MCAID` - Analytics Tracking ID \(AID\), if available from the [Analytics extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics)
-  * `TS` - A timestamp taken when this request was made
-* The optional `adobe_aa_vid` attribute is the URL-encoded Analytics Custom Visitor ID \(VID\), if previously set in the [Analytics extension](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics).

-When [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobecallbackwitherror) is provided, and you are fetching the attributes from the Mobile SDK, the timeout value is 500ms.
-If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobeerror).
+This API can be called with [AdobeCallback](../mobile-core-api-reference#adobecallback) or [AdobeCallbackWithError](../mobile-core-api-reference#adobecallbackwitherror) for retrieving the attributes from the Mobile SDK.
+When `AdobeCallbackWithError` is provided, this API uses a default timeout of 500ms.
+If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](../mobile-core-api-reference#adobeerror).

-#### Java

 **Syntax**